It Operations

 How do you future-proof IT?

 The most successful IT Operations department and IT Operations managers are those who are never complacent.
-As soon as you think you have technology “figured out,” that technology is bound to change.
+As soon as you think you have technology figured out, it’s bound to change.
 For that reason, it can be intimidating to invest in IT infrastructure, service orchestration, cloud computing, application management and other advancements.
 What happens when something new comes along and suddenly the bright and shiny thing you were excited about is suddenly outdated?
 And what happens if you’re successful and grow out of your existing solutions?

 This is a legitimate concern, not only for IT organizations that offer technology-wrapped services to clients, but also for organizations needing to attract and engage great employees who have high expectations for their digital user experience.